tufts-ml/covid19-forecasting/README.md

 ### Getting Started

-Here's a very simple [example notebook](/PopulationModel-train-MA.ipynb), that uses a model pre-trained (on the training MA dataset of 01-01-2021 to 04-01-2021) to retrospectively forecast the next 2 months of MA hospital-admissions (04-01-2021 to 06-01-2021).
-(Running notebook requires [Installation](#Installation) and [Running Jupyter Notebook](#Jupyter-Notebook))
+Here's a very simple [example notebook](/PopulationModel-train-MA.ipynb), that uses a model (trained on the training MA dataset of 01-01-2021 to 04-01-2021) to retrospectively forecast the next 2 months of MA hospital-admissions (04-01-2021 to 06-01-2021).
+(Running notebook requires [Installations](#Installation) and [Jupyter Notebook](#Jupyter-Notebook))

 Running this example notebook will write a file [daily_admissions_forecast.csv](/results/daily_admissions_forecast.csv).
-The CSV should have rows of hospital admissions up to today's date.
-In addition to all the past dates of hospital-admissions, the last 60 rows of the CSV should contain 60 days of forecasted admissions.
+The CSV should have rows of ground-truth hospital-admissions up to 04-01-2021.
+In addition to all the training dataset's dates of hospital-admissions, the last 60 rows of the CSV should contain 60 days of forecasted admissions.

 # Installation